josmar-crwdstffng/angular/aio/content/guide/security.md

 # Security

 This topic describes Angular's built-in protections against common web-application vulnerabilities and attacks such as cross-site scripting attacks.
-It doesn't cover application-level security, such as authentication and authorization.
+It does not cover application-level security, such as authentication and authorization.

 For more information about the attacks and mitigations described below, see [OWASP Guide Project](https://www.owasp.org/index.php/Category:OWASP_Guide_Project).